lechab/newstatpress/readme.txt

 Core changes:

 * Close a XSS and a SQL injection and possible other more complex to achieve (thanks to Adrián M. F. for discover and communicate them).
-Those are inside the search routine from Statpress so ALL previous versions of Newstatpress are vulnerable (and maybe they are present in lot of Statpress based plugin and Statpress itself).
+Those are inside the search routine from Statpress so ALL previous versions of NewStatPress are vulnerable (and maybe they are present in lot of Statpress based plugin and Statpress itself).
 * Fix missing browser images
-* Add tools for optimize and repair the statpress table
+* Add tools for optimize and repair the Statpress table
 * Updated Locale it_IT